grimradical/docker-puppet-rack/README.md

 Now spin up a fresh container that has our agent bits on it:

-    docker-compose run puppet /bin/bash
+    docker-compose run ca /bin/bash

-This will run the puppetmaster image, but instead of starting up a master it'll just startup a shell.
+This will run the CA image, but instead of starting up a master it'll just startup a shell.
+The CA also has our agent bits installed, so it'll work in a pinch for testing purposes.
 In that container, run:

     puppet agent -t --server loadbalancer

 This will terminate because the cert hasn't been signed for this new agent.
-Because this "agent" container is really just the same container as a master, complete with read/write access to the SSL directory, we can just sign our cert ourselves (cue evil music):
+Because this "agent" container is really just the same container as the CA, complete with read/write access to the SSL directory, we can just sign our cert ourselves (cue evil music):